squamtech/squamtech.github.io/README.md

  ![Squamtech Logo](/assets/squamtech.jpg)

-Welcome to Squamtech - Squamish Technology Meetup Group
+Welcome to the Squamish Technology Meetup Group (a.k.a Squamtech)!

 - Join [the Meetup group](https://www.meetup.com/squamishtech/)
 - Join [the discussion on slack](https://squamtech.slack.com)